Summer Program in Greece (CLAS 370/470)

 East Crete: Gournia, Archaeological Museum of Aghios Nikolaos, Lato

-South Crete: Kamilari, Gortyn, Phaistos
+South Crete: Museum of the Messara, Kamilari tholos tomb, Gortyn, Phaistos

-West Crete: Armeni, Arkadi, Eleutherna
+West Crete: Rethymnon Archaeological Museum, Armeni, Arkadi

 West Crete: Maleme (German War Memorial and Airstrip, Tholos Tomb), Kissamos (Museum, House of Pheidias Site)